joegaudet/joegaudet.github.io/_posts/2016-03-1-evernote-plus-vim-equals-love.markdown

 ### Installing Geeknote

-Geeknote is a cli to interface with Evernote's REST APIs - you won't need to do much other than set it up and and authenticate your self with your user name and password  (If you've setup 2-FA you will need your authenticator code as well)
+Geeknote is a CLI to interface with Evernote's REST APIs - you won't need to do much other than set it up and and authenticate your self with your user name and password  (If you've setup 2-FA you will need your authenticator code as well)

 {% highlight bash %}